RobotLocomotion/drake/doc/_pages/from_binary.md

 Individual packages are archived two years from their date of creation.

+Note that for release v0.30.0 and later, Ubuntu binaries require support for Intel's AVX2 and FMA instruction sets, which were introduced for the Haswell architecture in 2013.
+You must build from source to run on older machines; use Stackoverflow to get instructions.

 For the compilers used to produce these releases, see [Binary Packages](/developers.html#binary-packages).